jeremiah-corrado/fem_2d/paper.md

 The `Domain` structure represents the entire FEM domain, including the discretization and the basis space which conforms to the provided continuity condition (only H(Curl) is currently implemented; however, a framework is in place for implementing H(Div) and other continuity conditions).

 Galerkin sampling is then executed in parallel over the Domain, yielding a Generalized Eigenvalue Problem composed of two sparse matrices.
 The Domain and a Gauss-Legendre-Quadrature grid size are provided as arguments.
-This function may also return an Error, if the Galerkin Sampling fails due to an ill-posed problem.
+This function may also return an Error if the Galerkin Sampling fails due to an ill-posed problem.

 The three generic arguments -- designated with the turbofish operator (`::<>`) -- correspond to the three lines of \autoref{eq:gen_args}.
 The basis space can be swapped for any other space that implements the `HierCurlBasisFnSpace` Trait. `HierPoly` is a relatively simple implementation composed of exponential functions.
 A more sophisticated basis space: `HierMaxOrtho` can be included using the `max_ortho_basis` Feature Flag.
 Custom Basis Spaces can also be created by implementing the same Trait.

 The `CurlCurl` and `L2Inner` integrals, which correspond to the Stiffness and Mass matrices respectively, can be swapped for any other structure that implements the `HierCurlIntegral` Trait.
 This generic interface allows users to leverage the Galerkin Sampling functionality against other curl-conforming problems.^[The provided functionality is obviously somewhat incomplete, as only Curl Conforming problems can be solved; however, the library's module-structure and trait-hierarchy provide a clear template for the analogous H(Div) implementation.
 There is also room for other galerking sampling and integration functionality associated with alternate continuity conditions.
-These methods, structures, and traits should require minimal additions to the `Domain` structure, and no changes to the `Mesh` structure.]
+These methods, structures, and traits would require additions to the `Domain` structure, and few changes to the `Mesh` structure if any.]

 The Generalized Eigenvalue Problem, can then be solved using one of the available solvers:
 ```rust